LasseHaslev/ultimate-vimrc/README.md

 # Ultimate .vimrc
-This is the ultimate basic vim setup, based on [**JeffreyWay/.vimrc**](https://gist.github.com/JeffreyWay/6753834) and some inspiration from [**Amix/vimrc**](https://github.com/amix/vimrc).
+This is **my personal version** of the ultimate basic vim setup, based on [**JeffreyWay/.vimrc**](https://gist.github.com/JeffreyWay/6753834) and some inspiration from [**Amix/vimrc**](https://github.com/amix/vimrc).

-This is meant as a starting point, and contains the essentiels building blocks for a powerfull vim editor.
-If you are interested in more information check out the configuration section below.
+This branch is based on the [ultimate-vimrc](https://github.com/LasseHaslev/ultimate-vimrc), that is meant as a general starting point for vim, and contains the essentiels building blocks for a powerfull vim editor.

+This personal version of is modified to be perfect for my workflow, where I mostly work with html, javascript and php with Laravel.

 ##Install
 Make sure you have the lastest [MacVim](https://code.google.com/p/macvim/) installed.

 Clone this repository by running:
-> git clone git://github.com/LasseHaslev/ultimate-vimrc.git ~/.vim/runtime
+> git clone -b personal https://github.com/LasseHaslev/ultimate-vimrc.git ~/.vim/runtime

 After cloning the repository, update the ~/.vimrc file by calling:
 > sh ~/.vim/runtime/install.sh